 In March 2020, our subsidiary, Pangu BioPharma, together with the Hong Kong University of Science and Technology (HKUST) was awarded a grant of approximately \$750,000 to build a high-throughput platform for the development of bi-specific antibodies.
-The two-year project is being funded by the Hong Kong Government's Innovation and Technology Commission (ITC) under the Partnership Research Program (PRP).
+The project is being funded by the Hong Kong Government's Innovation and Technology Commission (ITC) under the Partnership Research Program (PRP).
 The PRP aims to support research and development projects undertaken by companies in collaboration with local universities and public research institutions.
-The grant funded approximately 50% of the total estimated project cost and we contributed the remaining 50%.
+The ITC funded approximately 50% of the total estimated project cost and we contributed the remaining 50%.
 The research grant agreement between Pangu BioPharma, HKUST and the Government of the Hong Kong Special Administration Region became effective April 1, 2020.
+The term of the project was initially for two years and in December 2021, due to the ongoing COVID-19 pandemic, was extended for an additional six months with no additional costs.

 All the contributions provided by the ITC are paid to HKUST and we record expenses under this grant award when incurred.
-Expenses for each of the three months ended September 30, 2021 and 2020 were \$0.1 million.
-Expenses for the nine months ended September 30, 2021 and 2020 were approximately \$0.3 million and \$0.1 million, respectively.
+Expenses for the three months ended March 31, 2022 and 2021 were \$41,000 and \$0.2 million, respectively.